FlyNonstop: History

 The airline announced in late April that it planned to build a hangar at Kjevik and that it had made an agreement with Avinor to rent a lot.
 The structure was estimated to cost between NOK 5 and 10 million.
 The Ålesund to Nice flights commenced on 13 June.
 The same week the Kristiansand flights to Berlin and Paris were terminated for the remainder of the summer, resuming in late August.
 Few people took city holidays during the summer months and instead FlyNonstop allocated flights to Mediterranean holiday destinations.

 FlyNonstop announced from June 2013 and onwards a series of new routes which were scheduled to commence in 2014.
-This included a route from Ålesund to St. Gallen–Altenrhein Airport in Swtizerland from January 2014.
+This included a route from Ålesund to St. Gallen–Altenrhein Airport in Switzerland from January 2014.
 From Alta Airport the airline planned a route to London, primarily targeting English tourists to Norway.
 The airline also articulated plans that the route from Alta to Oslo might be suitable as a domestic route.
 From Bodø Airport the airline also planned a London route starting 1 November 2013.
 From Kristiansand the airline planned new routes to St. Gallen, Gazipasa, Santorini, Dublin, Stockholm and Manchester.

 Up until 30 September the airline had an income of NOK 40 million and costs of NOK 73 million.
 FlyNonstop ceased all flights on 29 October 2013 and filed for bankruptcy.
 The airline received a load factor of 69 percent on the London and Dubrovnik routes in July, but had insufficient patronage on other routes.
 On average the airline needed an extra 13 passengers per flight to break even.
 The company had a debt of NOK 53 million at the time of bankruptcy, of which NOK 30 million was to Hennig-Olsen's Tamburin Invest.
 He stated that he had lost about half his fortune on the airline.
 The largest uncovered debt was NOK 7.8 million to Denim Air.

 Operations

 FlyNonstop was the trading name for Ansic AS, a limited company entirely owned by Espen Hennig-Olsen.
 It was a virtual airline, thus not operating any aircraft itself and wet-leasing operations.
 The company was therefore prohibited for marketing themselves as an "airline" and instead had to refer to themselves as a "travel company".
-FlyNonstop operated using a 100-passenger Embraer 190 which was leased from CIT Aerospace and flown on its behalf by Dutch charter specialist Denim Air.
+FlyNonstop operated using a 100-passenger Embraer 190 which was leased from CIT Group and flown on its behalf by Dutch charter specialist Denim Air.
 The aircraft was named Elias.

 The aircraft featured a lenient seat pitch with 100 passengers in a single-class configuration.
 Tickets were sold in two classes, "best price" and "flex price".
 Prices varied from NOK 1798 to 4998 per round trip.
 In-flight entertainment was provided with an iPad on each seat.
 Complimentary in-flight meals were made in Kristiansand by Bølgen & Moi using local food, with the menus based on the cuisine of the destination.
 By having only 100 seats, the airline only needed two cabin crew on board.
 This allowed the company to limit the number of such crew to ten.